Table of Contents

 In particular, add the following CNAME record in your DNS provider’s control panel.

 You can confirm that your DNS is configured correctly with the

-$ host www.example.com www.example.com is an alias for example.heroku.com. example.heroku.com is an alias for proxy.heroku.com. ...
+$ host www.example.com www.example.com is an alias for example.herokuapp.com. example.herokuapp.com is an alias for us-east1a.route.herokuapp.com. ...

 Output of this command varies by Unix flavor, but it should indicate that

 your host name is a CNAME of

 Zone apex domains (aka “naked” domains or “bare” domains), for example